 Slaughterhouse Gulch Trail is a 11.4 mile moderately trafficked loop trail located near Bailey, Colorado that features beautiful wild flowers and is rated as difficult.
-The trail offers a number of activity options and is accessible from March until November.
+The trail offers a number of activity options and is best used from March until November.
 Dogs are also able to use this trail.

 off road driving

 Small hard-core loop trail close to Denver.
 A fun hard-core loop close to Denver.
 Most of trail is in the trees and not very scenic.
 Great route for winter snow runs.
 Watch for horseback riders and hikers.
 (Mud bogs east of Waypoint 05 are permanently closed.
 Plans call for east end of F.S.
 101 to open after reclamation of bogs is complete.)
 High Point 9,500 ft.
 Best time to go: June thru October.
 Located in Pike National Forest.
 For current conditions call Platte Ranger District (303) 275-5610.
 Rating: Difficult.
 Narrow, tippy and rutted with washouts, small rock obstacles, tree roots and steep sections.
 Not overwhelmingly difficult for a well equipped, hard-core vehicle, but enough challenge to make it interesting.
 Roof damage possible due to tippy section through tight trees.
 (Trail conditions may be easier after maintenance.)

 we could not find the trail to go up and people more trails to not do the loop